Faisalakht/FriendR/README.md

 Find people who are around you and talk to them.Uses Firebase.Ability to talk to each user that seperately.
 Realtime online status of users.

 #Usage:
-Since it uses the CoreLocation, in the simulator it bugs out.
-Use an actual device to to test out the app.
+Since it uses the CoreLocation, make sure to select a location in the simulator under the Debug menu.
+Otherwise the app will crash as it needs the GeoLocation.

 #Uses: